aurollan/Workshop/tooling/readme.md

 The main purpose of the tools introduced here is to ease the development process for the developper.

-## Is it usefull for me ?
+## Is it usefull ?

-Of course we don't NEED it because we can do everything without those tools.

-And it will be useless for you if you can do the following...
+It will be useless for people who can do the following...

 - Read code
 - Format code